EllerCT/PaperbackWriterMain/README.md

 ## **Summary**

-The Book Arts Collaborative Business Operation Software is a effort to transfer the hand written and repetitive tasks of the business into a an effective and easy to use software.The software is intended for an ever-changing staff and inventory as well as being the focalpoint of the business operations.
-Tasks include tracking inventory of products, monitoring sales and supplies, cost accounting for individual products, additionaly, time and point tracking of employees.
+The Book Arts Collaborative Business Operation Software is an effort to transfer the handwritten and repetitive tasks of the business into a an effective and easy to use software.
+The software is intended for an ever-changing staff and inventory as well as being the focal point of the business operations.
+Tasks include tracking inventory of products, monitoring sales and supplies, cost accounting for individual products, additionally, time and point tracking of employees.

 ## **Team Members**